damponsah20/AIR-QUALITY-MONITORING-AND-MODELLING/README.md

 These scripts show how OPENAIR can be utilized to generate multiple plots using R programming language

-scripts in Python are attached
+scripts in Python are attached as files